Air France La Premiere Routes: Which Flights Have New First Class?

 Air France’s “old” first class product was already excellent, and you can read my full review here.
 Meanwhile the new first class product is even more impressive, and you can read my full review here.

-Air France is continuing to introduce its new first class product to more flights, and we’ve just seen it debut on a second route.
+Air France is continuing to introduce its new first class product to more flights, and this product is now available on five aircraft.
 In this post, I want to recap which routes feature La Premiere, and which routes have the new product.

 Which planes have Air France first class?

 Air France’s first class is only available on a subfleet of Boeing 777-300ERs, which feature four classes of service (first class, business class, premium economy, and economy).
-Specifically, it’s currently installed on just under two dozen Boeing 777-300ERs, which makes up roughly half of the 777-300ER fleet.
+Specifically, it’s currently installed on around two dozen Boeing 777-300ERs, which makes up roughly half of the 777-300ER fleet.

 Just in the interest of being very thorough, let me emphasize that you won’t find first class on any other Air France jets, including the A330s, A350s, 787s, etc. Air France is increasing the number of 777-300ERs with first class cabins, though it’s not yet known how many total 777s will have first class, when all is said and done.